Reeb flows transverse to foliations

 A closed leaf is an obstruction to a transverse Reeb flow.
 Suppose that $\Sigma$ is a closed, oriented surface and $\alpha$ is the 1-form representing a contact structure $\xi$.
 By Stokes' theorem, $\int_\Sigma d\alpha = 0$ and it follows that $d\alpha=0$ at some point on $\Sigma$.
 The Reeb flow must be tangent to $\Sigma$ at this point.
 In particular, this implies that foliations with transverse Reeb flows have no compact leaves, and hence are taut.

-More generally, suppose that $M$ is a closed, oriented 3-manifold with a co-orientable foliation $\F$ which supports an invariant transverse measure (possibly not of full support).
-Then $M$ has a closed 2-current $\Sigma$ tangent to $\F$.
-The argument above still applies to show that $\F$ does not have a transverse Reeb flow.
+More generally, an invariant transverse measure for $\F$ is an obstruction to a transverse Reeb flow.
 We prove that for $C^2$ foliations, this is the only obstruction. \begin{thm} Let $\F$ be a co-orientable $C^2$ foliation on a closed, oriented 3-manifold $M$.
 Then $T\F$ can be perturbed to a contact structure with Reeb flow transverse to $\F$ if and only if $\F$ does not support an invariant transverse measure. \end{thm} When $\F$ is taut, an invariant transverse measure gives rise to a nontrivial class in $H^1(M,\R)$.
 Therefore, we have the following corollary (c.f.
 Conjecture 1.5 from \cite{colin_constructions_2005}): \begin{cor} If $M$ is a closed, oriented 3-manifold with a co-oriented $C^2$ taut foliation and $M\ncong S^1 \times S^2$, then $M$ supports a hypertight contact structure. \end{cor} \begin{proof} If $H^1(M,\R)=0$, then the foliation has no invariant transverse measure and \cref{thm:main} applies.
 Otherwise, $M$ supports a finite depth taut foliation.
 In this case, Theorem 3.14 of \cite{colin_foliations_2018} gives the desired hypertight contact structure. \end{proof} One should think of invariant transverse measures as exceptional.
 In fact, under some conditions, it follows from a result of Bonatti--Firmo that non-existence of invariant transverse measures is generic for $C^\infty$ foliations. \begin{cor} Suppose that $M$ a closed, oriented, atoroidal 3-manifold.
 Then any $C^\infty$ taut foliation on $M$ is $C^0$ close to a hypertight contact structure. \end{cor} \begin{cor} Cylindrical contact homology is an invariant of the taut deformation class of $C^\infty$ taut foliations on closed, oriented, atoroidal 3-manifolds. \end{cor} We defer explanations of the last two corollaries to \cref{sec:generic}.

 Our method contrasts with prior constructions of contact approximations.
 The strategy of Eliashberg and Thurston begins with identifying some closed curves in leaves of $\F$ with attracting holonomy.
 They produce a contact perturbation in the neighbourhood of these curves, and then ``flow'' the contactness to the rest of the 3-manifold.
 It is not clear how to control the Reeb vector field during this flow operation.
 In the case of sutured hierarchies, Colin and Honda give an explicit inductive construction of the contact perturbation.
 At each step of the sutured hierarchy, they can ensure that the Reeb flow has a good standard form near the boundary compatible with the sutures.